-Updater Inc. (Updater) an unlisted Delaware incorporated company, completed a Series A Preferred Stock financing round on 14 June and raised USD 40 million at a USD 255 million pre money enterprise value (implying a price of USD 0.75 per Preferred Stock), Ryder invested USD 1,443,782 (or AUD 2,184,238) in the financing round.
+Updater Inc. (Updater) an unlisted Delaware incorporated company, completed a Series A Preferred Stock financing round on 14 June 2023 and raised USD 40 million at a USD 255 million pre money enterprise value (implying a price of USD 0.75 per Preferred Stock), Ryder invested USD 1,443,782 (or AUD 2,184,238) in the financing round.
 Directors are satisfied that following the financing round, Updater's business plan remains sound, operational progress is positive as they prepare for imminent delivery of the valuable TRANSCOM contract and notes the Company's stated strategic initiative to list on the NASDAQ when markets stabilise.
-The valuation of Updater has been determined using a market approach from the recent financing round.
+The valuation of Updater has been determined using a Discounted Cash Flow.

-Updater continues to be held as an US Dollar equity asset marked to market in line with currency fluctuations, the investment has been revalued to a value of USD 0.75 from USD 17.55 (or AUD 1.13 from AUD 24.875) per Common and Preferred Stock based on the last financing round (noting Updater is engaging an independent valuer to determine the value of Common Stock).
+Updater continues to be held as an US Dollar equity asset marked to market in line with currency fluctuations.
 To date the Investment Manager has not hedged any of the US Dollar Updater exposure.

 Tubi Limited (Tubi or Company) was delisted from the ASX on 11 April 2023 after being suspended from trading for a continuous period of two years.
 The Company is considering several options for its future following the appointment of a new Board member.
 These options are not sufficiently formed for us to have a definitive view on outcomes or impact on valuation at this time.
 We therefore carry the investment at slightly above the company's net assets reflecting that there could be potential upside value from these options.
+Vitrafy Life Sciences Convertible Notes were valued at the initial cost price plus capitalised interest.